-Bluegill have a voracious appetite but a small mouth so you need to tempt them with small jigs and spinners if you prefer using artificial baits for these panfish.
-Cast these lures next to the weed lines, docks or wood cover to catch bigger bluegill.
+Bluegill have a voracious appetite but a small mouth, so you need to tempt them with things like tiny jigs and spinners.
+Cast lures next to the weed lines, docks, or wood cover to catch bigger bluegill.

 8) Offer The Real Deal